 Financial planners may come from many different educational and professional backgrounds.
 If you’re considering using a financial planner, be sure to ask about their background.
 If they have a credential, ask them what it means and what they had to do to earn it.

 Some financial planners have credentials like CFP® certification or CFA (Chartered Financial Analyst).
 Find out what organization issued the credential, and then contact the organization to verify whether the professional you're considering did, in fact, earn the credential and whether the professional remains in good standing with the organization.
-For a helpful list of various financial industry credentials (including the name of the issuing organization and any education or experience required to attain the credential), please read FINRA's Understanding Investment Professional Designations.
+For a helpful list of various financial industry credentials (including the name of the issuing organization and any education or experience required to attain the credential), please use FINRA's Professional Designations search tool.

 If the professional you're considering claims to be a CFP® certificant, visit the website of the Certified Financial Planner Board of Standards.
 The Board is an independent regulatory organization that licenses financial planners as CFP® professionals.
 Check to see if the professional is certified as a CFP® professional and whether his or her certification has been suspended or revoked by the Board.
 You can also call the Board at (800) 487-1497 to obtain additional disciplinary information about the professional.

 Financial planners who give investment advice to their clients must register with the SEC or the appropriate state securities regulator.
-For more information about investment advisers, read our publication entitled Investment Advisers: What You Need to Know Before Choosing One.
-Details on a registered investment adviser’s background and qualifications are available on the SEC’s website for individual investors, Investor.gov.
+For more information about investment advisers, read our publication entitled Investment Bulletin: How to Select an Investment Professional.
+Details on a registered investment adviser’s background and qualifications, as well as an investment adviser’s relationship summary, can be found using our free Check Out Your Investment Professional search tool on Investor.gov.
 If investors have any questions about checking the background of an investment professional, they can call the SEC’s toll-free investor assistance line at (800) 732-0330 for help.

 You can also read about financial professionals’ use of professional honors in our Office of Investor Education and Advocacy’s Investor Bulletin: Financial Professionals’ Use of Professional Honors – Awards, Rankings, and Designations.